nevermined-io/a2a-agent-client-sample/README.md

 - **Credit Burning**: Burns the credits specified in the result after successful execution.
 - **Push Notifications**: Supports the A2A standard flow for push notification configuration and delivery.
 - **Asynchronous Task Handling**: Supports intermediate and final state events, compatible with polling and streaming.
-- **Unified Agent/Client**: There is a single agent and client implementation (no "advanced" or "simple" split).
+- **Unified Agent/Client**: There is a single agent and client implementation.

 ## Project Structure